Teenage dogs at the vet and how you can help them cope can be challenging at the best of times and vet visits can be daunting.

 What is the most difficult thing to teach our dogs?
 Coming back, or a great recall?
 While I do agree that this is a difficult behaviour, I do think teaching calm is much more difficult.

 Being calm is not the same as a cued ‘sit stay’ or ‘down stay’.
 Without becoming too airy fairy: Calm is also not just the absence of arousal, or a heightened state of alert or stress.

 For dogs calm means that they are content, happy, and relaxed.
 They are able to lie on their bed and watch the world go by without barking at every noise or every thing that moves.
 Calm is a state of mind.

 It is normal for puppies to only have two speeds: One is go, go, go and then they crash and go to sleep.
 For very young puppies calm is not really on the agenda, but we can (and should) start teaching relaxation at a young age.
-Like everything else it has be age specific and for puppies a few minutes of a relaxing massage or a two second ‘sit stay’ might be all we can expect.
+Like everything else calm is age specific and for puppies a few minutes of a relaxing massage or a two second ‘sit stay’ might be all we can expect.

-I meet a lot of dogs who are bored out of their minds at home in the backyard or dogs who spend most of their day alone.
-They either develop separation distress related behaviours such as vocalization, escape or destructive behaviours or over attachment and attention seeking behaviours as soon as the owner is home.
-For dogs who have no job and not enough company calm is an impossible state of mind
+I meet a lot of dogs who are bored out of their minds at home in the backyard, or dogs who spend most of their day alone.
+They either develop separation distress, related behaviours such as vocalisation, they escape, destructive behaviours, or over attachment and attention seeking behaviours as soon as the owner is home.
+For dogs who have no job and not enough company, calm is an impossible state of mind

 We get dogs as companions and then leave them home alone all day and when we come home we want them to be calm.
 For most dogs this is too big of an ask!